On Patrol: Live: Development

 On Patrol: Live was renewed for an additional 90-episodes on February 14, 2023, which kept the series on the air through January 2024.
 The initial 60-episode order would have expired with the February 25, 2023, episode of the series.
 Larkin reported in July 2023 that he would scaling back his time on the series to "enjoy time with family, friends and other adventures".
 During this time a series of guest hosts appeared on the series while Larkin began hosting a new series on Fox Nation titled Crime Cam 24/7.
 He had previously hosted PD Cam, a similar series and spinoff of Live PD between 2018 and 2020.
-Executive producer Dan Cesareo departed MGM Alternative in July 2023 after the end of five-year deal signed in 2018 resulting in the sale of Big Fish Entertainment to MGM, but will continue to oversee On Patrol: Live alongside his successor Lucilla D'Agostino, who is also an executive producer on the series.
+Executive producer Dan Cesareo departed MGM Alternative in July of 2023.
+Cesareo left after his five-year deal signed that began in 2018.
+This resulted in the sale of Big Fish Entertainment to Amazon MGM Studios.
+Cesareo will continue to oversee On Patrol: Live alongside his successor Lucilla D'Agostino.
+D'Agostino has been in sole charge of Big Fish Entertainment, Evolution Media and Half Moon Productions since 2023.
 Another set of 90-episodes were ordered on January 12, 2024, which comprised the series third season and ran through January 2025.

-Larkin's spot was later permanently filled by Tom Rizzo, from the Howell Township Police Department.
+Following his regular departure, Larkin's spot was later filled by Tom Rizzo, from the Howell Township Police Department.
 On January 28, 2025, an additional order of 90-episodes was announced, covering On Patrol: Lives fourth season over 270 hours of programming.
+In January 2026, an additional 90 episodes of On Patrol: Live were ordered, which will keep the show on the air through January 2027.
+“In today’s fragmented media landscape, a pick-up of 90 episodes – 360 hours of live television – is virtually unheard of; yet Reelz has done this for four consecutive years as On Patrol: Live continues to deliver for the network and create one of the most engaged and loyal audiences in television,” said Reelz CEO Stan E. Hubbard.
+“We couldn’t be prouder to renew OPL through next January and bring viewers along for the ride.”